How to Choose a Stage Name You Won’t Regret

 Caution: Shameless plug ahead!
 Continue reading below.

-Finding a single word that creates an impact in your circle might feel easy; but finding a mononym that is isn’t used by someone else on the planet is a much tougher challenge.
+Finding a single word that creates an impact in your circle might feel easy; but finding a mononym stage name for singers that is isn’t used by someone else on the planet is a much tougher challenge.
 It’s doable but don’t be tempted to make rash decisions.

 #5 Be unique, but don’t push it

-“Atlas” might seem a great name for a band – until you take into account that there are at least 50 artists by that name already registered on BandCamp.
+“Atlas” might seem a great stage name for singers — until you take into account that there are at least 50 artists by that name already registered on BandCamp.
 And keep in mind that it’s not just other artists that you’re competing with; it’s pretty much the entire world.

 If a new fan types your name into a search engine, they should find you, not a shoe company in Australia.
-At the same time, if you choose a really weird spelling or use non-standard characters, your fans are going to have a hard time tracking you down.
+At the same time, if you choose a stage name with a really weird spelling or use non-standard characters, your fans are going to have a hard time tracking you down.

 #6 Brainstorm your ideas